Japanese war crimes: Battle of Manila (1945)

 During the Battle of Manila in 1945, Japanese forces used Filipino civilians as human shields to protect their positions against the liberating American troops.
-Author Damien Lewis wrote "The Japanese defenders had taken thousand of Filipinos–men, females, and children alike–hostage, and were holding them as human shields.
+Author Damien Lewis wrote "The Japanese defenders had taken thousand of Filipinos–men, women, and children alike–hostage, and were holding them as human shields.
 Many died in the bombardment and subsequent battles that followed, as the walled city was cleared in bitter street-to-street fighting."
 Alec Wahlman wrote:

 Unlike US forces, the Japanese in Manila did not allow the presence of the civilian population to interfere with their operations.
 In fact, they actively used the population as both shields and targets ...
 On one occasion, an American forward observer spotted some Japanese moving supplies, while twenty Filipinos were held at gunpoint nearby, including a Filipino girl tied naked to a tree, to avoid drawing American artillery fire.

-An American WWII veteran who fought in the 1945 Battle of Manila stated "the Japanese would use Philippine civilians as human shields when they were trying to get away.
+An American World War II veteran who fought in the 1945 Battle of Manila stated "the Japanese would use Philippine civilians as human shields when they were trying to get away.
 The Japs would grab them and drag them in front of them.
 We couldn't shoot at the Japanese when they had the civilians in front of them."
 When American forces reached Intramuros, they realized 4,000 Filipino civilians were held hostage within the wall, most of whom were rounded up by the Japanese and used as human shields.
 U.S. commanders demanded the Japanese soldiers to surrender or release the hostages but were met in response with silence.
 American artillery and infantry assaults on the wall began as a result, killing over 1,000 Japanese and taking 25 prisoners, but the ensuing fight with the Japanese defenders also caused considerable and collateral damage along the way.

 The American assault on Intramuros weakened Japanese defenses, and the Japanese decided to release 3,000 hostages, most of them females and children, because most of the men under Japanese captivity were murdered.
 At the end, the use of human shields along with the Manila massacre by the Japanese resulted in the deaths of 100,000 civilians in the battle.